 The Istomin-Stern-Rose Trio was meant to be the successor of the Cortot-Thibaud-Casals, and eventually overcame its longevity record: 28 years, as opposed to 27!
-It should be noted that in the three last years of the Trio’s activity, Istomin, Stern and Rose performed only on very special occasions, not in normal concerts – but they were ahead of their prestigious elders in regard to the number of concerts (more than 200 compared to 160) and recorded works (19 against 6).
+It should be noted that in the three last years of the Trio’s experience, Istomin, Stern and Rose performed only on very special occasions, not in normal concerts – but they were ahead of their prestigious elders in regard to the number of concerts (more than 200 compared to 160) and recorded works (19 against 6).
 Of course, some permanent formations, like the Beaux-Arts Trio or the Trio di Trieste, lasted much longer and gave many more concerts, but the concept is very different, as it assumes that the chamber music works of the great composers have the same ambition and intrinsic value as their symphonies, concertos or works for solo piano.
 In consequence, these works need outstanding soloists in order to reveal their true dimensions.

 Poster for a concert in April 1968

 As the history of this particular chamber ensemble shows, it is very difficult for three musicians with strong personalities, who are used to having their own musical approach, to establish a lasting relationship by exploring the rich but very demanding repertoire for piano trio.
 It is a fascinating adventure, on a human as well as musical level!
 You will find it here, described in four episodes, corresponding to the main phases of the trio’s experience.
-In addition, there is the presentation of the difficulties that any trio for piano, violin and cello has to face, and how Istomin, Stern and Rose could deal with them.
-And finally there is the unpublished account of this adventure as Eugene Istomin wrote it in 1990.
+In addition, there is the presentation of the difficulties that any trio for piano, violin and cello has to face, and of how Istomin, Stern and Rose managed to deal with them.
+And finally there is the unpublished account of this adventure as written by Eugene Istomin in 1990.